 On receipt of an allegation of misconduct or other violation of this Handbook, Move United will determine in its discretion the appropriate steps to address the conduct based on several factors, including (i) the age of the Claimant, (ii) the age of the Respondent, and (iii) the nature, scope and extent of the allegations.
-In addition to reporting to law enforcement as required or as Move United may determine, possible responses include emergency suspension, further investigation, or other disciplinary action.
+Certain violations require mandatory reporting to law enforcement, and as Move United deems necessary reporting to the relevant National Governing Body, and/or the applicable Move United Member Organization.
+Upon receipt, Move United will review and determine whether it has jurisdiction over the reported allegations.
+Possible responses include preliminary inquiries, emergency suspension, further investigation, or other disciplinary action.
 Move United may undertake a formal investigation in its discretion and may investigate allegations of child physical or sexual abuse, or other misconduct, that have been reported to law enforcement if such investigation does not interfere with any ongoing criminal investigation or prosecution for the same.
-If the Respondent is a minor, Move United will contact his or her parents or guardians.
+If the Respondent is a minor, Move United will contact their parents or guardians.